U.S. Bank Investments Review for 2023

 U.S. Bancorp Automated Investor

-Examples of ETFs used in the program include:
+Examples of ETFs used include:

 Vanguard FTSE Developed Markets – VEA